Compliance Notices and Infringements

 I can't afford to pay my fine immediately, can I pay in instalments?

 If the Infringement Notice penalty is $200 or more you can enter into a Voluntary Instalment Agreement with the State Penalties Enforcement Registry (SPER).
-A fee of $60 per infringement is required to be paid to Council on lodgement.
+A fee of $60 per infringement must be paid to Council on lodgement.
 This will be deducted from your fine amount.
-Council will lodge the instalment plan on your behalf, any further correspondence will come direct to you from SPER.
+Council will lodge the instalment plan on your behalf, any further correspondence will come directly to you from SPER.

 How long do I have to pay my fine?